 In November 2010, Trudy Williams attended the Obesity Surgery Society of Australia & New Zealand Conference in Tasmania and these are a few snippets from the 3-day event.
-Information from 2011, 2012 and 2013 conferences has been added to the main text throughout this site.
+Information from 2011 - 2016 conferences has been added to the main text throughout this site.

 - The great news is that gastric banding and lap banding continues to show its value in not only helping people who are massively overweight to lose weight, but to also keep it off in the long-term.
 It estimated that there are more than 500,000 people world-wide have a gastric band.
 If you’ve got a gastric band, you are part of quite an exclusive world-wide group!

 - The best short and long-term results are seen in people who return very regularly for follow-up, and that’s not necessarily to have the band adjusted!
 Support, encouragement and feedback are hugely motivating.

 - If the band is not working for you as well as you want, then the most consistent and best advice from the conference was to get back to your support team whether it be:

 - To your surgeon for an adjustment checkup – your band may be too tight, not just too loose

 - To your dietitian – your food choices may need a little tweaking to maximise your results without dieting

 - To a psychologist for a mind workout – stomach hunger is not the only thing that drives one to eat and drink